billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 **Speed**:

-Our clock speed specs apply to the P-cores.
+Our clock speed specs apply to the P-core base frequency.

 *As of SpikeGLX 20260115 we tell the OS to prefer the P-cores for DAQ and E-cores for visuals.*